 Resources from ReBUILD’s research on gender in post-conflict health systems

-This document includes details and hyperlinks to all outputs from ReBUILD's work on gender and post-conflict health systems.
+Below are details of all outputs from ReBUILD’s work on gender and post-conflict health systems.

-- Empirical research on the opportunities and constraints for building gender responsive health systems in post conflict contexts: ReBUILD’s collaborative work to explore the opportunities and challenges for building gender responsive health systems in post conflict contexts has been developed into the 'Building Back Better' e-resource (online only) - a set of policy briefs, country case studies, academic papers and other materials which outline the particular problems and challenges and some ways forward and opportunities to better address gender in these contexts.
+- Empirical research on the opportunities and constraints for building gender responsive health systems in post-conflict contexts: ReBUILD’s collaborative work to explore the opportunities and challenges for building gender responsive health systems in post conflict contexts was developed into the ‘Building Back Better‘ e-resource – a set of policy briefs, country case studies, academic papers and other materials which outline the particular problems and challenges and some ways forward and opportunities to better address gender in these contexts.

 - Percival, V., Richards, E., MacLean, T. and Theobald, S. (2014) Health systems and gender in post-conflict contexts: building back better?
 Conflict and Health2014, 8:19